dabolichin/movies-rental/README.md

 * movie returned
 * points earned

-Replaying first those events in chronological order builds current state for any rental transaction.
+Replaying those events in chronological order builds current state for any rental transaction.
 In CRUD-style approach Rental Transaction would have to be mutated when movies are returned.

 In real life proper event-storing mechanism together with even-handlers should be used.